Thomas Hetherington: Legal career

 He joined the government legal service, in the legal department of the Ministry of Pensions and National Insurance.
 He became part of the legal team supporting the Attorney-General and the Solicitor General in 1962.
 He was head of the permanent legal staff of the Law Officers from 1966 to 1976.
 He was appointed CBE in 1970, and became Deputy Treasury Solicitor in 1975.

 The Home Secretary Merlyn Rees appointed him Director of Public Prosecutions on the retirement of Sir Norman Skelhorn in 1977, with a brief to reduce delays in the criminal legal system.
 Soon after taking office, he took the decision to prosecute Jeremy Thorpe, who was acquitted of plotting the murder of his former homosexual lover.
 Hetherington became a QC and a bencher of Inner Temple in 1978, and he was appointed KCB in 1979.
-In 2017, the enquiry in to child abuse was told that Hetherington had untruthfully told two newspapers that his office had never received police reports of abuse by the Liberal MP, Sir Cyril Smith.
+In 2017, the enquiry into child abuse was told that Hetherington had untruthfully told two newspapers that his office had never received police reports of abuse by the Liberal MP, Sir Cyril Smith.

 The later years of his service were dominated by wide-ranging changes to the criminal legal system in the UK.
 A perceived miscarriage of justice after the murder of male prostitute Maxwell Confait, and a subsequent critical report by the retired High Court judge Sir Henry Fisher in 1977, led to a Royal Commission on Criminal Procedure chaired by Sir Cyril Philips, which reported in 1981.
 The Royal Commission recommended changes to the investigation and prosecution of criminal offences, and that the decision to prosecute should be taken out of the hands of the police and given to an independent body in charge of Crown prosecutions.
 The government accepted the report.
 After consultation, the Police and Criminal Evidence Act 1984 (PACE) was enacted to formalise the existing Judges Rules, and the Crown Prosecution Service was created in 1986 under the terms of the Prosecution of Offences Act 1985, with Hetherington as its first head until he retired in 1987.